International Secretariat of National Trade Union Centres: Outbreak of the war

 At the time the IFTU was becoming a more well-functioning organization, active in publishing trade union literature.
 In 1913 the organization had affiliates in 19 countries, with a combined membership of seven million.
 At the eve of the First World War, the IFTU secretariat in Germany had 12 full-time employees (4 British, 4 Swiss, 2 Germans, 1 American and 1 Danish).

 When the war broke out, the foreign staff left and the publication of the IFTU organ Correspondence Syndicale ceased.

 IFTU was divided into Allied, German and neutral camps.
 The trade unions in the Allied countries demanded that the IFTU secretariat be moved out of Germany.
 Legien tried to appease this demand by setting up a liaison office in Amsterdam, in cooperation with the NVV leader Jan Oudegeest.
 This did not please the French and British unions, however.
 In July 1916 a trade union conference was held in Leeds, which decided to set up a Correspondence Office in Paris, under the supervision of Léon Jouhaux.

 Refoundation

-In 1919, after the end of the war, a new International Federation of Trade Unions was reconstituted at a conference in Berne.
+In 1919, after the end of the war, a new International Federation of Trade Unions was reconstituted at a conference in Bern.